Aileen Preston

 Aileen Preston (1889–1974) was an Irish chauffeur and suffragette.
-She was the first woman in history to qualify for the Automobile Association Certificate in Driving.
+She was chauffeur to suffragette leader Emmeline Pankhurst and was the first woman in history to qualify for the Automobile Association Certificate in Driving.
+During World War I, she became the head of the first autonomous British women's ambulance unit.

 Early life and education

 Aileen Chevallier Preston was born in 1889 in County Armagh, Ireland.
 She was one of six children of Edith (née Chevallier) and John Preston, although three siblings had died before 1905.
-Her father had served as a captain in the 4th Royal Irish Rifles and latterly as resident magistrate in Athlone, co.
-Westmeath.
+Her father had served as a captain in the 4th Royal Irish Rifles and latterly as resident magistrate in Athlone, County Westmeath.
 Her mother won sporting prizes in croquet in both Ireland and England.
 Preston's maternal family, the Chevalliers, were based at Aspall Hall in Debenham, Suffolk.
 Her father died in 1907, and the surviving family members moved to live in Richmond.
 Her mother completed the household's 1911 census return by writing ‘Unenfranchised’ in the ‘Infirmity’ column for all the women in the house, family and servants.

 By 1914, Preston's brother was in training to be a civil engineer, and she was also interested in machinery, so she joined a motor works to learn how the internal combustion engine worked and how to maintain a vehicle.
 She did this before learning to drive, going on to becoming the first woman to gain her Certificate in Driving, the first woman to do so.